PragmaTechSydney/myblog/content/posts/cdmxpt1.md

 ## The food

 Yep, I was warned about the food...it is incredible, especially from the little stalls and hole-in-the-wall Taquerias.
 I’ve found a local place that does 2-for-1 Taco de Pastor (grilled meats) with a range of amazing homemade hot sauces - 4 of those tacos plus a Pepsi and tip comes to MX$60 - that’s A$4.50!
 The sauces are perfection; tingly, hot and made me very happy.
 Also cheap and plentiful are the breakfast pastries, aka Pan de Leche, which are so fluffy I’m surprised they don’t float away.
-Usually about MX$35/A$3 for the premium ones, like the Danish Fresa (Strawberry) at one of the aforementioned cafes (I can actually see them from my room, very dangerous).
+Usually about MX$35/A$3 for the premium ones, like the Danish Fresa (Strawberry) at one of the aforementioned cafes (I can actually see these pastries from my room window, very dangerous).

 ## Safety